gromacs/gromacs/doxygen/doxygen.md

 currently included as comments in `admin/includedeps.py`.
 The output is put in `doxygen/depgraphs/`.

-These targets require Python 2.7; the graph generation additionally requires `graphviz`.
+These targets require Python 2.7 (other versions may work, but have not been tested); the graph generation additionally requires `graphviz`.

 Documenting specific code constructs